CjSong97/tutorial-v2/content/ddk/scope.md

 ---
-title: "Scope and Linking"
+title: "Scope, Export and Scoping"
 metaTitle: "Scope and Linking"
 metaDescription: "Implementing custom scoping"
 ---

 # Scoping and Linking Summary
-Here is a short excerp from the book "Implementing Domain Specific Languages" about the mechanics of cross referencing.
+Here is a short excerpt from the book "Implementing Domain Specific Languages" about the mechanics of cross referencing.

 > The overall process of cross-reference resolution, that is, the interaction between the linker and the scope provider, can be simplified as follows: